spiral/docs/odm/basics.md

 )
 ```

-As you might notice, Document sends only chaged values of name field using atomic operation set.
-Such approach can be useful in many cases when data is updated from many places, however if you wish to save your entity data into database as solid dataset you can force entity "solid state".
-When model (Document) are in solid state every small update will cause full dataset update.
+As you might notice, Document sends only updated values for the name field using the atomic operation set.
+This approach is useful in many cases when the data is updated from many places.
+However if you want to save your entity data into the database as a solid dataset, you can force the entity "solid state".
+When the model (Document) is in a solid state, every small change will create a full dataset update.

 ```php
 $user = User::findByPK($id);